 For individuals up to age 21 dental and vision services are included in marketplace plans.
 Dental plans for adults 21 and older are not currently available through the state-based marketplace, but separate vision plans can be purchased through kynect.

 What about federal assistance for premiums?

-Every eligible household that pays insurance premiums that exceed 8.5 percent of annual income now qualifies for federal tax credits for insurance premiums through 2025.
+Every eligible household that pays insurance premiums that exceed 8.5 percent of its annual income qualifies for federal tax credits for insurance premiums through 2025.

 Is there any other financial assistance available?

 Yes.
 If you qualify for a premium tax credit, you may also qualify for a cost-sharing reduction, an ACA provision offering extra savings, that would help you pay for such out-of-pocket expenses as deductibles and copays.
 You must enroll in a Silver-level plan to get this assistance.

 What plans are available?